deficollective/defiscan/src/content/protocols/liquity/ethereum.md

       ],
       [
-            { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
+            { text: "Upgrades have no potential of “loss of funds“ ", status: "fixed"}, { text: "Dependency with a High centralization score is mitigated", status: "fixed" }, { text: "Frontend backups or self-hosting option exists", status: "fixed"}, ],
       [
-            { text: "Dependency with a High or Medium centralization score is mitigated", status: "fixed" }, { text: "Contracts are immutable", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }
+            { text: "Contracts are immutable", status: "fixed" }, { text: "Dependency with a High or Medium centralization score is mitigated", status: "fixed" }, { text: "Alternative third-party frontends exist", status: "fixed" }
       ]]
 ---